Rahman (actor): Tamil and Telugu films

-After his debut with Suhasini as the heroine, he worked with her again after a long gap of 25 years for the Tamil movie, Balam (2009).
+After his debut with Suhasini as the heroine, he worked with her again after a gap of 25 years for the Tamil movie, Balam (2009).
 His next film Vaamanan, directed by Ahmed (who has worked as assistant to director Kathir), did well throughout South India.
-Rahman's next Telugu film Simha, was released worldwide on 30 April 2010.
-Simha went on to become the highest grosser of 2010, and the 5th highest-grossing movie in the Telugu Film Industry.
-He appeared in Oosaravelli and Vanthaan Vendraan.
+Rahman's next Telugu film Simha was released worldwide on 30 April 2010.
+It went on to become the highest grosser of 2010, and the 5th highest-grossing movie in the Telugu Film Industry.
+He then appeared in Oosaravelli and Vanthaan Vendraan.
 In 2014, he acted as the protagonist's father in the movie Govindudu Andarivadele, directed by Krishna Vamsi.
 In 2016, he starred in the Tamil-language thriller film Dhuruvangal Pathinaaru.
 He also played the main roles in Pagadi Aattam (2017) and Oru Mugathirai (2017).
-He played the role Madhurantakan on the historic epic drama, Ponniyin Selvan: I (2022) directed by Mani Ratnam.
+He played Madhurantakan in the historical fiction epic drama, Ponniyin Selvan: I (2022) directed by Mani Ratnam.

 Awards

-Rahman received the State Award for Best Supporting Actor for his performance in his very first film; Koodevide.
-He also received the Film Critics Award and Chamber Award for this film.
+Rahman won the State Award for Best Supporting Actor for his performance in his first film, Koodevide.
+He also won the Film Critics Award and Chamber Award for this role.

-In 1984, he received the Kerala Film Chamber Award for Best Actor for the film Ithiri Poove Chuvanna Poove.
+In 1984, he won the Kerala Film Chamber Award for Best Actor for the film Ithiri Poove Chuvanna Poove.

-Rahman received the Award for Trendsetter in the history of Malayalam cinema's 78 years at the Etisalat Everest Film awards held in Dubai in 2007.
-The public voted for Rahman for this award from the nominations including Kamal Haasan, Sreedevi, Manju Warrier and Nadhiya.
+Rahman won the Trendsetter Award in Malayalam cinema at the Etisalat Everest Film awards held in Dubai in 2007.
+The public voted for Rahman from nominees including Kamal Haasan, Sreedevi, Manju Warrier and Nadhiya.

-Rahman's Malayalam film Manjadikkuru, directed by Anjali Menon, received two awards at the 2008 International Film Festival in Kerala.
+Rahman's Malayalam film Manjadikkuru, directed by Anjali Menon, won two awards at the 2008 International Film Festival in Kerala.